-The questionnaire was constructed based on the investigation described by Hoshi et al. (16) and modified according to the reality of the sport.
+The questionnaire was constructed based on Hoshi et al. (16), and modified according to the reality of the sport.
 The instrument aimed to gather data about injury type, body part affected, moment the surfer suffered the injury, and mechanism of injury.
-For the variable type of injury caused by the sport, have been determinadas6 categories: integumentary (laceration and burn for marine animal), muscular (bruising and muscle injury), bone (fractures), articulate (dislocation), ligament (sprain or ligament injury), and others.
+For the type of injury caused by the sport variable, 6 categories were established: integumentary (laceration and burn by a marine animal), muscular (bruising and muscle injury), bone (fractures), joint (dislocation), ligament (sprain or ligament injury), and others.
 The affected body parts were categorized into 4 segments: head, upper limbs, lower limbs and upper body.
-When the surfer suffered this injury was divided as: during training or during competition.
-The mechanisms that prompted the injury were categorized into 4 types: paddling and duck diving; fall off the board, impact with the seabed and with the board; animal injury (Portuguese man o’war and jellyfish); and maneuvers.
-The RMS was answered through an interview, in which the participant was asked to recall all injuries they had suffered during the practice of the sport, taking into account all the years of practice.
+The moment when the surfer suffered one of these injuries was categorized as: during training or during competition.
+The mechanisms that prompted the injury were categorized into 4 types: paddling and duck diving; fall off the board(impact with the seabed and with the board); animal injury (Portuguese man o’war and jellyfish); and maneuvers.
+The RMS was answered through an interview, in which the participants were asked to recall all injuries they had suffered during practice of the sport, taking into account all years of practice.

-Analysis of the results
+Data analysis

-Statistical analysis was carried out with the use of the R software.
-In your entirety, the data were submitted to the Kolmogorov-Smirnov test to test the normality of distribution.
-Nominal variables and/or ordinals were described in absolute frequency and percentage, since the numerical variables were described in mean and standard error of the mean (SEM).
+Statistical analysis was carried out with the use of R software.
+The data were submitted in their entirety to the Kolmogorov-Smirnov test to verify the normality of distribution.
+Nominal and/or ordinal variables were described in absolute frequency and percentage, while the numerical variables were described in mean and standard error of the mean (SEM).
 In order to assess which variables exert significant influence on the mean of the surfers' injury, a log-linear Poisson model was adjusted (17).
-The significance level was set at p 0.05 <.
+The significance level was set at p < 0.05

 RESULTS

-The sample consisted of 66 surfers, being 73% eutrophic, with a predominance of practice time between 0-10 years (56%) and a weekly frequency of 3.5 ± 0.2 days/week.
-Regarding the index of surfing practice, most surfers were classified as having "little practice".
-In relation to category, most were recreational (65%).
-Further, from all participants, 74% were non-federated.
+The sample consisted of 66 surfers, 73% of whom were eutrophic, with a predominance of practice time between 0-10 years (56%) and a weekly frequency of 3.5 ± 0.2 days/week.
+Regarding the index of surfing practice, most surfers (65%) were classified as having "little practice" in the recreational category.
+Furthermore, from all participants, 74% were non-federated.
 Demographic, anthropometric and physical characteristics are listed in table 1.

 Table 1.
 Demographic, anthropometric and physical characteristics of participants (n = 66).